The Skywhale: Flights and displays

 The Skywhale's first flight in Canberra took place on 11 May 2013, with the balloon flying from the grounds of the National Gallery of Australia to the National Museum of Australia on the other side of Lake Burley Griffin.
 Hundreds of Canberrans were present to watch the flight.
 Further flights and appearances were scheduled for Hobart and Melbourne at this time, and there were plans to also exhibit the balloon in other parts of Australia and overseas where it will be acknowledged as having been commissioned to mark the centenary of Canberra.
 Piccinini has described The Skywhale as being one of the highlights of her career.

 The Skywhale was flown in Hobart and Launceston as part of the Dark MoFo festival in June 2013.
 In November that year it was displayed in Melbourne.
 In September 2014 The Skywhale was exhibited at the Trans Arts Tokyo festival in Japan.
 It was not present at the 2015 Canberra Balloon Spectacular as Global Ballooning lodged its application to participate in the event after the deadline for entrants.
 As of March 2015 it had been flown for 60 hours out of an estimated flying life of 600 hours.
 In January 2017, it was reported that the balloon had also been displayed in Ireland and Brazil, and was being shipped back to Australia.
 It was displayed in the Yarra Valley in late 2018 and the Hunter Valley in April 2019.

 The Skywhale was donated to the National Gallery of Australia (NGA) in 2019.
 The gallery intends to fly it in Canberra and other parts of Australia.

-In November 2019 the NGA announced that it had acquired a second balloon designed by Piccinini called Skywhalepapa.
+In November 2019, the NGA announced that it had acquired a second balloon designed by Piccinini called Skywhalepapa.
 The new balloon will depict a male skywhale holding its children, and will be flown alongside The Skywhale.
 The NGA called the pair of balloons "a Skywhale family", and stated they would be flown over Canberra and other locations in Australia.
 The balloon took longer to complete than expected due to the complexity of its design, and The Skywhale was displayed in Canberra in March 2020 by itself.
 Skywhalepapa was displayed in public for the first time on 7 February 2021, with several thousand people in attendance.
 The event in Canberra was marked by Skywhale-themed pastries and beer produced by local companies as well as an art pop song entitled "We are the Skywhales".

+In 2025, The Skywhale toured across regional Australia, including Goulburn, NSW, the Sunshine Coast, QLD, Albany, WA, Northam, WA, and Townsville, QLD.